 Adherence to ethical standards of practice and behavior in institutional activities is expected of all members of the Ball State University community, whether they be faculty, students, or staff members.
 This page includes Ball State University's Responsible Conduct of Research Plan and the Research Misconduct Policy.

-Ball State University's Research Misconduct Policy: Drafted August 2009 (pdf)
+Ball State University's Research Misconduct Policy: Final Version - August 2009 (pdf)

-The Research Misconduct Policy is intended to identity steps to be taken when an allegation of misconduct is directed against any member of the university community who is a participant on a research project sponsored by the DHHS or other agencies requiring DHHS procedures relative to misconduct
+The Research Misconduct Policy is intended to identify steps to be taken when an allegation of misconduct is directed against any member of the university community who is a participant on a research project sponsored by the DHHS or other agencies requiring DHHS procedures relative to misconduct.

-For information or questions regarding these policies, please contact John Mulcahy, Associate Director of Research Integrity, or Jennifer Weaver, Research Integrity Administrator.
+For information or questions regarding these policies, please contact Jennifer Weaver, Responsible Conduct of Research Officer.